 To manually enable clustering in dotCMS, you must manually edit the cluster properties file.
-The following configuration steps are required to set up auto-clustering.
+The following configuration steps are required to manually configure clustering behavior.

 Note: You must complete all installations steps in the Cluster Configuration document before performing any of these installation steps.

 Configuration changes should be made and deployed to the dotcms-config-cluster-ext.properties file found in the /plugins/com.dotcms.config/conf/ directory.
 You can download an example of the configuration plugin files for a cluster with two servers.